How Do You Measure Intensity?

 Measure of Intensity Conclusion

 Now that you know how to measure the intensity of your next workout, track that information.
 After a few weeks, if allowable by your Dr., ask if increasing the level is right for you.
 Or, try a HIIT workout where short bursts of intensity add up to a great workout.

 You may also like…

 - How to Choose an Exercise Mat

-Please note that when you click our links and purchase on Amazon, they pay us an advertising fee.
-And the best part is that you aren’t charged for these fees.
+Please note that when you shop on Amazon and make a purchase, Amazon pays us an advertising fee.
+The best part is that you aren’t charged for these fees.
 We appreciate your support, thank you!